A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: The Beijing multi-station air quality dataset

+While the overall behavior over time looks similar across stations, there are noticeable differences in both the average level and the degree of variability.
+Some stations tend to display consistently higher concentrations and more pronounced fluctuations than others.
+These differences suggest that local factors and emission intensity play an important role in shaping the observed CO dynamics across districts.

+Figure \ref{concentrations_map} illustrates the heat map of CO concentrations (log-scaled) across the eight Beijing districts from February 2016 to February 2017.
+A clear seasonal trend emerges, with concentrations peaking during winter months and receding in spring and summer.
+This fluctuates according to heating-related emissions and limited atmospheric dispersion during colder intervals.
+Moreover, the consistency of CO concentration patterns across adjacent districts indicates positive spatial correlation.
+The synergy between temporal seasonality and spatial contrast confirms a joint spatiotemporal dependence within the dataset.

-Finally, in Table \ref{descstat}, we present summary statistics for the variables included in this dataset, namely $\log(\mathrm{CO})$, temperature (TEMP, °C), wind speed (WSP, m/s), and atmospheric pressure (PRES, Pa).
+Finally, Table \ref{descstat} presents summary statistics for the variables included in this dataset, namely $\log(\mathrm{CO})$, temperature (TEMP, °C), wind speed (WSP, m/s), and atmospheric pressure (PRES, Pa).
 These variables serve as suitable covariates for predicting CO concentrations.